HandsOnDataViz/book/docs/HandsOnDataViz.md

 Tip: Atom Editor has many built-in features that recognize and help you edit code, plus the option to install more [packages](https://atom.io/packages) in the Preferences menu.
-One helpful built-in tool is Edit &gt; Toggle Comments, which automatically detects the coding language and converts the selected text from executable code to non-executed code comments.
-Another built-in tool is Edit &gt; Lines &gt; Auto Indent, which automatically cleans up selected text or an entire page of code for easier reading.
+One helpful built-in tool is *Edit &gt; Toggle Comments*, which automatically detects the coding language and converts the selected text from executable code to non-executed code comments.
+Another built-in tool is *Edit &gt; Lines &gt; Auto Indent*, which automatically cleans up selected text or an entire page of code for easier reading.

 GitHub also offers a powerful platform for collaborative projects, such as *Hands-On Data Visualization*.
 As co-authors, we composed the text of